-Can you get a job in Japan without knowing Japanese in 2017?
+Can you get a job in Japan without knowing Japanese?

 The short answer is a resounding YES, but there is more to it than that.

-Let us explain how you can get a job without needing Japanese and some of the benefits of learning Japanese for work inside and outside Japan.
-If you have already decided in your mind that only English teaching works in Japan without speaking the language, you’d be dead wrong.
+You can get a job without needing Japanese, but if you have already decided (or heard from others on reddit or Facebook groups) that you can only be an English teacher in Japan without speaking the language, you’d be dead wrong.
 Read on to discover why.

-There are plenty of opportunities if you speak English or have other useful skills.
-Martin and Charlie personally know foreigners who can’t speak Japanese working in dozens of industries in Japan.
-However, once you have been in Japan for a while you’ll want to learn at least conversational Japanese.
+There are plenty of opportunities if you only speak English but have other useful skills.
+Martin and Charlie (Live Work Play Japan founders) personally know dozens of foreigners who can’t speak a single word Japanese working every possible industry in Japan.
+Getting here and finding a job (especially in teaching) is very easy even with zero Japanese, but there’s a catch once you’re here; once you have been in Japan for a while we recommend you learn at least conversational Japanese because otherwise you’re closing a LOT of doors.

 “Why is that?”